 At the very least, an op-shop is the best place to look for hamper baskets, but I like to think outside the basket and pack hampers on serving platters or even in bags that can be used again.

 9. Linen and Tableware

 Why pay full price for a serving platter, salad servers, cake sporks, teapots, wine glasses, table cloths or other tableware you can probably pick lovely ones up second-hand.

 A nice tea set for the right person, for example, will always be appreciated, whether brand new or second-hand (and you probably won’t be able to tell it’s second-hand).

-10. Autographed items.
 There are some things you often can’t buy brand new.
-A special addition or autographed item can be a very welcome present for the right person.
+A special edition or autographed item can be a very welcome present for the right person.
 But you have to keep your eyes peeled for these rare finds.
 Garage sales are a great place to find under-priced autographed items.

 Don’t forget to keep an eye out for second-hand clothes and accessories that would make great dress-up sets, maybe with a little up-cycling!

-13. Bikes: ALL our bikes, when I was a kid, were second-hand.
-My grandfather built them from bits and pieces and when he died, my father built them.
-A bit of tender loving care and a new coat of paint and bikes can look and ride as good as new.
+A bit of tender loving care, and a new coat of paint and some new parts and bikes can look and ride as good as new.

 What are your thoughts and tips on buying second-hand gifts?

 Melissa Goodwin has been writing about frugal living for 10+ year but has been saving her pennies since she first got pocket money.
 Prior to writing about frugal living, Melissa worked as an accountant.
 As well as a diploma of accounting, Melissa has an honours degree in humanities including writing and research and she studied to be a teacher and loves sharing the things that she has learned and helping others to achieve their goals.
 She has been preparing all her life to write about frugal living skills.